mattmakai/fullstackpython.com/source/content/pages/04-data/0401-databases.markdown

 category: page
 slug: databases
 sort-order: 041
-choice1url:
+choice1url: /no-sql-datastore.html
-choice1icon:
+choice1icon: fa-inbox
-choice1text:
+choice1text: What about non-relational data stores hipsters tell me to use?
-choice2url:
+choice2url: /wsgi-servers.html
-choice2icon:
+choice2icon: fa-css3 fa-inverse
-choice2text:
+choice2text: My app is running but looks awful.
+How do I style the interface?
-choice3url:
+choice3url: /javascript.html
-choice3icon:
+choice3icon: fa-html5 fa-inverse
-choice3text:
+choice3text: How do I create a better user experience with JavaScript?
-choice4url:
+choice4url: /logging.html
-choice4icon:
+choice4icon: fa-align-left fa-inverse
-choice4text:
+choice4text: How do I log issues when they occur in my app?

 # Databases